HDrizzle/stack_machine/hardware_docs/program_memory.md

 The clock signal from the arduino will have a frequency of 1 MHz.
 It will be used for clocking each new word into the input shift register and running the chip-erase and byte-program sequences.

+### NOTE: The timing diagrams are old and not accurate anymore

 Chip write sequences:

 Program write arduino side timing diagram: